Gianluca-cnd/Presentation/README.md

 ## 📂 Portfolio Structure

-This repository serves as an archive of my professional outputs:
+This serves as an archive of my professional outputs:

 /PDF or PPTX slide decks: Professional slide decks from conferences and workshops.

 /Visual-Science: Graphical abstracts and scientific flyers designed to simplify complex biological mechanisms.

-/Data-Insights: Documentation of data pipelines and visualisation dashboards (Power BI/Python samples).
+/Data-Insights: Documentation for data pipelines and visualisation dashboards can be found in a specific repository within this profile.

-/Publications: Full list available via ORCID at 0000-0002-5251-6768
+/Publications: Full list available via ORCID at 0000-0002-5251-6768.